kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Conviction date and county;

-• Kentucky Revised Status Code (KRS);
+• Kentucky Revised Statutes Code (KRS);

 • Escape or abscond date;